 - Above £1,500,000: 17%

-The trigger conditions, the £40,000 minor-interest threshold, the 3-year replacement-of-main-residence relief under Sch 5 para 8, the joint-buyer aggregation rule, the corporate-buyer treatment, and the worked examples across the second-home market are covered in our higher-rates complete guide and the deeper higher-rates mechanics page.
+For the trigger conditions, the £40,000 minor-interest threshold, the 3-year replacement-of-main-residence relief under Sch 5 para 8, the joint-buyer aggregation rule, the corporate-buyer treatment and worked examples across the second-home market, see our higher-rates complete guide and the more detailed higher-rates mechanics page.

 Multiple Dwellings Relief in Wales: retained but modified

 Welsh MDR was retained when SDLT MDR was abolished for transactions with effective dates on or after 1 June 2024 (Finance (No.2) Act 2024).
-The Welsh divergence from England on MDR is one of the most operationally significant features of the cross-border landscape, especially for portfolio buyers.
-But Welsh MDR has been modified twice since the SDLT abolition:
+If you are buying a portfolio, this is one of the most valuable differences between the two regimes: the relief that vanished in England is still on the table in Wales.
+It has, though, been modified twice since the SDLT abolition:

 - From 7 February 2025: The Land Transaction Tax (Modification of Multiple Dwellings Relief) (Wales) Regulations 2025 removed MDR availability for individual buyers acquiring a dwelling with one or more "subsidiary dwellings" (typically an annexe or granny flat) where the buyer would otherwise pay LTT at main rates.
 The carve-out targets the main-residence-with-annexe purchase pattern.